GLOBAL MARKETS-Dust settles on stocks surge, OPEC+ talks supply cuts

 OPEC+, which includes Russia and Saudi Arabia, could cut between 1 and 2 million barrels a day, according to a Reuters report.

 U.S. Treasury yields headed back higher and the dollar steadied, having suffered its heaviest setback in more than two years on Tuesday.
-The yield on benchmark 10-year Treasuries US10YT=RR, were around 7 basis points higher at 3.69%.
+The yield on benchmark 10-year Treasuries US10YT=RR, were 6.6 basis points higher at 3.6828%.

 "Despite European assets rebounding quite sharply, it’s hard to point to any material change in the eurozone’s outlook that would warrant a significant return of market appetite for the euro just yet," said ING currency strategist Francesco Pesole.